| 26

 It can be done faster if you are a real go getter, or everyones favorite

 a self starter.
+A)

 Prep work and begin building content.
 Long before the domain name